kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 belong to the group.

 These groups of Pods can be identified when they have:
 - the label `kueue.x-k8s.io/pod-group-name`, as a unique identifier for the group.
+This should be a valid CRD name.
-- the annotation `kueue.x-k8s.io/pod-group-count`, the number of pods to expect in the group
+- the annotation `kueue.x-k8s.io/pod-group-count`, the number of pods to expect in the group.
+  This number is interpreted as int32.

 The Workload object can be generated after observing the first Pod.
 The Workload for the Pod in [story 2](#story-2) would look as follows: